webrecorder/pywb/README.md

 ### Creating CDX from WARCs

-If you have WARC files without cdxs, the following steps can be taken to create the indexs
+If you have warc files without cdxs, the following steps can be taken to create the indexs

 cdx indexs are a plain text file sorted format for the contents of one or more WARC/ARC files.